U.S. auto workers hate NAFTA ... but love robots

 Sal Moceri gets visibly agitated at the very mention of the word "NAFTA."
-He think the trade deal killed the American Dream.
+He thinks the trade deal killed the American Dream.

 "NAFTA was one of the worst contracts ever negotiated for the American worker," the 61-year-old Ford worker told CNNMoney.